self-actuated/vmmeter-action/README.md

 ## Inputs via `with`:

 * `createSummary` - defaults to `true` and adds the results to the job summary, if set to false, the results will be printed to the console only.

+## License

+Licensed for free use by customers of OpenFaaS Ltd.